 Some aquatic plants need a high light environment to grow properly, while many plants need only medium and low light situations.

-It depends actually!
+It depends, actually!
 In fast-growing plants, the nitrate absorption rate is higher compared to others.
 In the best cases, aquarium plants can absorb five ppm nitrate per day.

 On the other hand, excess nitrate can cause algae growth, and too high algae in the water can cause asphyxiation for plants, and they might demise.

 Having live plants in the aquarium is an excellent idea.
 Plants can create a natural aquascape and can establish a natural ecosystem.
-Plants enhance the visual appeal of an aquarium and make a natural habitat for aquatic pets.
+Plants enhance the visual appeal of an aquarium and make it a natural habitat for aquatic pets.

 An oxygen-rich aquarium is a healthy home for fish and other species, and that is your ultimate desire as an aquarist.